• Skip to primary navigation

 Venison ingredient image showing packaged ground venison.

-• ¼ pound Streaky Bacon (optional) - Use a good, fatty, thick-cut bacon.
+• Bacon (optional) - ¼ pound of streaky bacon.
+Use a good, fatty, thick-cut bacon.
 It’s delicious!

-• 1 pound Ground Venison - If not at your local grocer’s, you can find this at a specialty meat shop or butcher.
+• Ground Venison - 1 pound of ground venison.
+If not at your local grocer, you can find this at a specialty meat shop or butcher.

-• 2 large Eggs - Set these out when you get ready to cook in order to bring them to room temperature.
+• Eggs - 2 large room-temperature eggs.
+Set these out before you get ready to cook to bring them to room temperature.

-• 1 tablespoon grated Parmesan Cheese - A strong, aged Parmesan is all you need to create mind-blowing flavor to these meatballs.
+• Parmesan Cheese - 1 tablespoon of grated Parmesan cheese.
+A strong, aged Parmesan is all you need to create a mind-blowing flavor for these meatballs.

-• ¼ cup Butter (optional) - Freeze half a stick and grate it for optimal results.
+• Butter (optional) - ¼ cup of butter.
+Freeze half a stick and grate it for optimal results.
 Keep it cold!

-• 1 tablespoon Olive Oil - Extra virgin olive oil will brown these up in no time!
+• Olive Oil - 1 tablespoon of extra virgin olive oil will brown these up quickly!

 📖 Variations

-Garlic Powder or Garlic - Garlic is the natural next addition to anything that calls for Parmesan.
-It’s not necessary, but it’s a tasty extra!
+• Garlic Powder or Garlic - Garlic is the natural next addition to anything that calls for Parmesan.
+It’s not necessary, but it’s a tasty addition.

-Italian Seasoning - If you’re using Italian breadcrumbs and want to further highlight those spices, add some extra!
+• Italian Seasoning - If you’re using Italian breadcrumbs and want to highlight those spices further, add some extra.

-Hot Italian Sausage - There’s no reason you can’t combine traditional with the unique!
+• Hot Italian Sausage - There’s no reason you can’t combine traditional with unique!
 Try using a blend of venison and sausage in a 3:1 ratio.

-No complicated steps in this recipe!
-Just be sure you have a cast iron skillet, a food processor, and a wire cooling rack.
+No complicated steps in this recipe, just be sure you have a cast iron skillet, a food processor, your measuring utensils, a mixing bowl, and a wire cooling rack.

 1